apptentive/apptentive-android/README.md

 be delivered when the user opens the app, even if you do not use them.

 #### Urban Airship Integration

+In order to use Urban Airship, you will need to first setup Urban Airship to work within your app.
+Then, you will need to set your App Key, App Secret, and App Master Secret in the Urban Airship section of "Integrations" on our website.
+Push notification require a Corporate Plan.

 ##### Sending the Urban Airship APID